15 Short Inspirational Stories with a Moral [Motivational stories]

 Short motivational stories.

-Humans have told each other tales of one kind or another for millennia, so it’s no surprise that inspiring stories pack such a punch!
+Humans have told each other tales for millennia, so it’s no surprise inspiring stories pack a punch.
+In just a few paragraphs, they can shift our thinking and compel us to make positive changes.

 storyaboutmotivation2-2495220

-Here we go then: 15 awesome stories for motivation, starting with one about how to catch a monkey…
+Here we go then: 15 short stories for motivation, starting with one about how to catch a monkey…

 15 Epic Short Inspirational Stories with a Moral

-“Do you know how hunters of old used to trap monkeys?”
+“Do you know how hunters used to trap monkeys?”
 A man asked his child.

 Moral of the story: